A Survey on Generative Modeling with Limited Data, Few Shots, and Zero Shot: Comprehensive Review

 \subsubsection{Feature Enhancement}

-FastGAN \cite{liu2021fastgan} proposes a light-weight GAN structure ---shallower $G$ and $D$ compared to SOTA GANs like StyleGAN2--- to decrease the risk of overfitting.
-Inspired by skip connections \cite{he2016resnet}, and squeeze-and-excitation module \cite{hu2018squeeze}, FastGAN fuses features with different resolutions in $G$ through proposed skip-layer excitation modules.
-An additional reconstruction task is defined for $D$.
-MoCA \cite{li2022moca} learns some prototypes for each semantic concept within a domain, \eg, railroad, or sky in a photo of a train.
+FastGAN \citep{liu2021fastgan} proposes a light-weight GAN structure ---shallower $G$ and $D$ compared to SOTA GANs like StyleGAN2--- to decrease the risk of overfitting.
+Inspired by skip connections \citep{he2016resnet}, and squeeze-and-excitation module \citep{hu2018squeeze}, FastGAN fuses features with different resolutions in $G$ through proposed skip-layer excitation modules.
+An additional reconstruction task is defined for $D$. cF-GAN \citep{hiruta2022cfgan} is a typical CGAN advanced on FastGAN to perform cGM-1.
+MoCA \citep{li2022moca} learns some prototypes for each semantic concept within a domain, \eg, railroad, or sky in a photo of a train.
 Then, by attending to these prototypes during image generation, some residual feature maps are produced to improve image generation.
-DFSGAN \cite{yang2023dfsgan} proposes to preserve the content and layout information in intermediate layers of $G$ by extracting channel-wise and pixel-wise information and using them to scale corresponding feature maps.
-SCHA-VAE \cite{pmlr-v162-giannone22a} extend latent variable models for sets to a fully hierarchical approach and propose Set-Context-Hierarchical-Aggregation VAE for few-shot generation.
+DFSGAN \citep{yang2023dfsgan} proposes to preserve the content and layout information in intermediate layers of $G$ by extracting channel-wise and pixel-wise information and using them to scale corresponding feature maps.
+DM-GAN \citep{yan2024dm} proposes an encoder-decoder-based design for the generator, which consists of CNNs and ViTs for efficiently capturing both global and local information and enhancing image generation under limited data.
+FewConv \citep{liu2025fewconv} proposes to replace traditional convolutions in GANs with a new design to independently learn the spatial and channel information and therefore reduce the amount of information that needs to be learned for generative modeling.
+SCHA-VAE \citep{pmlr-v162-giannone22a} extend latent variable models for sets to a fully hierarchical approach and propose Set-Context-Hierarchical-Aggregation VAE for few-shot generation.